erik-451/erik-451.github.io/_posts/2022-01-28-IntrusionCTF.md

 halt
 ```

-**10- Check if you have a connection to your machine within the network.**
+**10- Check if he have a connection to your machine within the network.**

 ```bash
 ifconfig